KitwareMedical/KitwareFileViewers/README.md

 # OpenInBrowserExtension

 Cross-browser extension that lets you conveniently open URLs with Kitware online viewers such as Glance, VTK.js or itk-vtk-viewer.
+It can also open 🖥️ desktop viewers such as 3D Slicer.

 ![Screenshot](images/Screenshot.png)
 *Example of usage with [Girder](https://girder.readthedocs.io/en/latest/) (e.g. https://data.kitware.com)*